Kayalvizhip28/pubmed-cli-tool/README.md

 A Python-based command-line interface (CLI) to search PubMed articles and filter authors with **non-academic (industry)** affiliations such as Biotech, Pharma, Diagnostics, etc.

-This tool fetches relevant articles using the **NCBI Entrez API**, parses metadata like author names, affiliations, publication date, and email, and optionally saves the results to a CSV file.
+This tool fetches relevant articles using the **NCBI Entrez API**, parses metadata like author names, affiliations, publication date, and email, and saves the results to a CSV file.

 ---